evaluationz

 Some vendors (e.g., those marketing higher-end executive hiring or global mobility) use blockchain to log certificates or verification logs, creating immutable audit trails.

-For enterprise clients, verification workflow must plug into ATS/HRMS—automatically trigger verification when candidate status reaches a stage, feed results back, alert HR.
+For enterprise clients, the verification workflow must plug into ATS/HRMS—automatically trigger verification when a candidate’s status reaches a stage, feed results back, and alert HR.
 This removes manual hand-offs and improves tracking.

 8. How to Choose the Best BGV Company for Your Organization